Raspberry Mint Sorbet

 Chambord – The classic black raspberry liqueur adds a grown-up touch to raspberry sorbet.
 Add 2 tablespoons to the mixture when blending.
 Note that adding alcohol does make it a little tougher to freeze a sorbet or ice cream, so you might end up with a softer end product.

-Note: nutritional info is show for a 1/8th serving, approx. 1 medium-sized scoop.
+Note: nutritional info is shown for a 1/8th serving, approx. 1 medium-sized scoop.

 No ingredient pages have been written yet for any of the ingredients in this recipe.
 Like to see one?
 Let me know in the comments below or by email.